INformation for Professionals & Parents

 The referral process for insomnia treatment can be a costly and frustrating experience as there is a lack of clarity about who specialises in treating this disorder.
 We hope that this page offers some answers.

-I have a patient / student / child with poor sleep: Should I refer them to a physician or a psychologist?
+I have a patient / student / child with poor sleep: Which sleep specialist should I refer them to?
+Sleep physician or psychologist?

 In a nutshell